hardistones/lxdx/README.rst

 * ``dataclass`` is not cut for modelling hierarchical data.
 * Brackets when accessing multi-layer data is too many. `Dot notation`_ may be a cleaner way.
 * Introduce utility functions like ``get_from(path)``, inspired from `JsonPath`_, for programmability.
+* Ability to add metadata to the items.

 Installation
 ------------